 How to start?

-Vitor Menino and Ruben Vaz are the authors of the this article and the developers SWAIR ADS-B Aircraft Tracker.
+Vitor Menino and Ruben Vaz are the authors of this article and the developers SWAIR ADS-B Aircraft Tracker.